 Once a project is accepted to launch on Crowd Supply, we take an active role in helping it succeed.
 From strategy and public relations, to fulfillment and media production, we offer a range of optional services to help a project wherever it’s needed most.
 In addition, to each new project, we bring the experience of having launched hundreds of other products.
 Of course, projects can also tap into the existing community of Crowd Supply creators - for example, our Provider Directory is a great resource for finding suppliers and manufacturers with a track record at Crowd Supply.

+Details of our official return and cancellation policies are below.
 At a high level, our terms and policies can be summarized as:

 Intro & Overview